-As bullying is often secretive in nature, the employee may not have evidence of what is happening to them.
-It is therefore a good idea to keep a diary of events of what is said and how this has made them feel, as the incidents occur.
-Typically bullying and harassment can include:
+As bullying is secretive in nature, you may not have evidence of what is happening to you.
+You should therefore keep a diary of events as incidents occur, of what is said and how this has made you feel.

-- Being criticised for trivial or unfair reasons.
+- Your employer criticises you for trivial or unfair reasons.

-- Regularly being made the butt of jokes
+- You have been made the butt of workplace jokes.

-- Being overloaded with work or set up to fail.
+- Your employer overloads you with work or sets you up to fail.

-Harassment is bullying related to a particular characteristic, often as a result of your race, sex, religion or sexual orientation.
-In all cases bullying and harassment should not be tolerated by the employee or by the company.
+Harassment is still bullying but relates to a personal characteristic, most often as a result of your race, sex, religion or sexual orientation.

 Your employer should never tolerate bullying and harassment at work.

 Your employer has a duty to protect you under The Health and Safety at Work Act and so is legally responsible for dealing with bullying and harassment in your workplace in a timely and sensitive fashion.